Want to connect with more readers? These strategies will make your writing more powerful.

 - Misplaced modifiers – Modifiers are words or phrases that modify another part of the sentence.
 If misplaced, they hurt clarity.
 The modifier needs to be placed near the word it modifies so the meaning remains clear.

-- Verb tense – When writing, the tenses of the verb needs to stay consistent throughout, unless the meaning dictates a change.
-For example, if you are writing an essay about something that happened in the past, keep the verbs past tense.
+- Verb tense – When writing, the tenses of the verb need to stay consistent throughout unless the meaning dictates a change.
+For example, if you are writing an essay about something that happened in the past, keep the verb past tense.